Mirocow/test-threads/Readme.md

-# Tests using the asynfronous save to file method
+# Tests using the asynchronous save to file method

 ```php
 $test = function ($lead){